Browser storage limits and eviction criteria

-- Temporary: This is data that doesn't need to persist for such long time .
-This will be evicted under a least recently used (LRU policy) when Storage limits are reached.
+- Temporary: This is data that doesn't need to persist for a very long time.
+This will be evicted under a least-recently-used (LRU policy) when Storage limits are reached.

-In Firefox, when persistent storage is used the user is given a UI popup to alert them that this data will persist, and ask if they are happy with that.
+In Firefox, when persistent storage is used, the user is given a UI popup to alert them that this data will persist, and asks if they are happy with that.
 Temporary data storage does not elicit any user prompts.

 <profile>/storage/permanent— persistent data storage repository